ruby-R53/fpkg/README.md

 And for the text editor, it's also as simple.
 Change `$EDITOR` to your favorite text editor.

 That's it, you're good to go!
 Don't forget to run `fpkg help` to get some extra stuff as well :)

+### Contributing

+Any suggestions or issues?
+Open a new issue or make a pull request, that would be very appreciated!

+And I would say that just by using this script you're already contibuting to this project honestly :)